sourcegraph/notebooks/log4j.snb.md

 ## How to use this notebook on your Sourcegraph instance

-- Ensure your Sourcegraph instance version is at least 3.31 and enable notebooks in experimental settings `experimentalFeatures.showSearchNotebook`
+- _Ensure your Sourcegraph instance version is at least 3.31 and enable notebooks in experimental settings `experimentalFeatures.showSearchNotebook`_
-- [Download](https://sourcegraph.com/github.com/sourcegraph/notebooks@rn/log4j-notebook/-/raw/log4j.snb.md) this notebook as a Markdown file
+- <a href="https://sourcegraph.com/github.com/sourcegraph/notebooks@rn/log4j-notebook/-/raw/log4j.snb.md" target="_blank">Download</a> this notebook as a Markdown file
+- Add the Markdown file to a branch in your repository and open it in Sourcegraph
 - Customize the searches below to target specific repositories or keep them as-is to search across all repositories
-- Add the Markdown file to a repository and open it in Sourcegraph
+- Keep a list of file blocks to track your progress on the files you need to update

 ## Gradle